shashankmadala/my-lumin-website/codebase.md

                 </div>
                 <div>
                   <h3 className="text-xl font-semibold">Interactive Q&A Session</h3>
-                  <p className="text-blue-100">Students will have the opportunity to ask questions and engage directly with our guest speaker.</p>
+                  <p className="text-blue-100">Students will have the opportunity to ask questions and engage directly with our guest speaker from CoreWeave.</p>
                 </div>
               </div>